L0v3P01s0n/sleepwalk-phosh/README.md

 If any of this conditions are met, the phone won't sleep and instead it will wait 1 minute before checking again.
 By default it is assumed that the modem-reset script is going to be used to restart the modem when it crashes, automatically entering the pincode and re-enabling mobile-data connectivity if it was enabled before crashing.

-If you don't plan on using modem-reset or just having it disabled to enable it when you want to and you want the phone to sleep even if the modem isn't present, you can flip the variable MODEMRESET at the top of the script to 0 instead of 1.
-If you want the phone to sleep even while having the charger plugged in, same thing goes, but backwards: flip the variable SLEEPCHARGE from the top of the script from 0 to 1.
+If you want the phone to sleep even while having the charger plugged in: flip the variable SLEEPCHARGE from the top of the script from 0 to 1.

 When new notifications are available, it will trigger sound and vibration (depending on your notification profile: active, vibration only or silence) and the LED color will turn to blue (constant blue during sleep; blinking blue during wake-time).